Skip to content

 Recycling Statistics, Facts & Figures 2022/2023

-Are you looking for relevant recycling statistics and the latest facts on waste recycling?
+Looking for relevant recycling statistics and the latest facts on recycling waste?
 Then you've come to the right place!
-Every day, we generate huge amounts of waste that pushes the capacities of recycling centers and landfills to their limits.
-Our consumer and Disposable society, the Growing world populationThe ecological challenges of our time and the planet's limited resources make the extraction of raw materials from waste and their processing into new products indispensable.
+Every day, we generate huge amounts of waste, which pushes the capacities of recycling centers and landfills to the limit.
+Our consumer and Disposable society, the growing world population, the ecological challenges of our time and the limited resources of the planet make the extraction of raw materials from waste and their processing into new products indispensable.

-In this article, I would therefore like to introduce you to the most important global and national recycling figures.
+In this article, I would like to present you with the most important global and national recycling figures.
 From plastic and paper to glass, organic waste, metal, electronics and textiles.
 I'll also introduce you to some remarkable facts that might surprise you.
 Let's go!

 1. Plastic